wigging/wigging.github.io/_posts/2020-03-12-swift-macos.md

 ---
-title: Swift programming for macOS
+title: Swift Programming for macOS
 ---

 There are plenty of books, videos, and online resources for developing iOS apps.
 Despite the fact that iPhone and iPad apps require a Mac for code development, there is very little information about actually creating native Mac applications.
-The examples in this post demonstrate various aspects of Mac app development and will hopefully provide a useful resource for developers.
+The examples in this post demonstrate various aspects of Mac app development using the latest versions of Swift and SwiftUI.
+Hopefully these examples will provide a useful resource for Mac developers.

 See the [swift-macos](https://github.com/wigging/swift-macos) repository for example code.